sampsyo/cs6120/content/blog/2022-03-08-alive/index.md

 #### Toolchain
 The authors were able to build a project that other people both wanted to use and contribute to.
 This project still has users![^2]

-[^2]: Technically, Alive 2 is still maintained, which uses SMT solvers for translation validation of LLVM's test suite.

 #### Know your audience
 The authors selected an audience (LLVM contributors) who they knew would be interested in using the tool to make their lives easier.
 This was enough for some contributors to be using the tool even before the paper was published.
 The authors were also able to show users the value of their tool by monitoring proposed patches to LLVM, finding bugs in them, and working with contributors to fix them.
 This greatly improved the impact of the work by getting LLVM contributors to use the tool to continue fixing and avoiding bugs even after the paper was published.